 The email laid out plans to decrease the number of course offerings in each department and set a new flat rate of pay for teaching summer classes, among other cutbacks.
 Mattison said these cuts come in the midst of ongoing budget issues for Drake that led to $4.2 million in salary reductions and a $4.5 million decrease in contributions to faculty members’ retirement funds in the 2020-2021 academic year.

-Teaching overloads often come in the form of faculty teaching summer courses.
-Mattison believes these additional courses may contribute to a culture of overwork at Drake.
+Teaching overloads often lead to faculty teaching summer courses.
+Mattison said she believes these additional courses may contribute to a culture of overwork at Drake.

 “Since I’ve been at Drake, the comments and complaints that I hear most frequently is how overworked everybody is, and how underpaid everybody is,” Mattison said.

-Additionally, Mattison notes how the ability to teach summer classes is a privilege unto itself.
+Additionally, Mattison said that the ability to teach summer classes is a privilege unto itself.

 “There are some people that may have kids at home, they may have other responsibilities that [prevent them from teaching] extra during the year or during the summer,” Mattison said.
 “And so they don’t have the same opportunities to increase their salaries as other people who do.
 Cutting down on the number of overloads means less work, and using that money to pay people fairly across the board.”

-However, some faculty members have expressed concerns over the way in which the university intends to achieve this.
+However, some faculty members have expressed concerns over the way in which the university intends to resolve its budget issues.